Learning to Importance Sample in Primary Sample Space: Results and Analysis

+In Figure~\ref{fig:distrib_effect}, we demonstrate the ability of our method to render distribution effects, such as motion blur (\textsc{Pool Ball} scene) and defocus blur (\textsc{Chess} scene).
+Motion blur is controlled by time samples and shutter opening intervals, and defocus blur is affected by lens samples and aperture radius.
+Therefore, we focus on warping only the first 3D or 4D of a PSS vector, corresponding to components of camera samples, and use uniform random data for the remaining dimensions.
+Compared to the baseline approach without PSS warping and kd-tree based warping, our method achieves lower numerical errors and better image quality.

+To obtain an interpretable profile of a warped distribution, we further visualize distributions of uniform random input samples and warped samples of the \textsc{Pool Ball} scene in Figure~\ref{fig:sample_distribution}.
+In this case, 3D PSS warping provides us with an intuitively meaningful sampling distribution.
+As can be seen, our method is able to warp samples to increase the density in the area corresponding to motion blur, while covering the rest of the domain with lower density. {In contrast}, the sample distribution of kd-tree warping tends to be blocky.

-Figure~\ref{fig:nature} finally shows a natural history museum scene with complex illumination.
-It contains $92$ area lights and one environment light.
-We use sixteen training samples per pixel, $200 \times 160$ training image resolution, and train for forty epochs.
-The reference image is rendered by a baseline method, which sums up contributions of all light sources for a shading point.
-It leads to prohibitively long rendering time of 11 hours.
-To improve rendering efficiency, our method firstly builds a light tree to organize all light sources and we split the scene's space into multiple disjoint regions.
-Then we compute the lightcut of each region, and select light sources with higher contributions based on the lightcut.
-We compare our method with the baseline method of uniformly sampling one light, uniform sampling based on lightcuts and Donikian's iterative sampling method.
-The average percentage of visible lights for a shading point is only $37\%$.
-The baseline method is unaware of the visibility difficulty, thus most of its shadow rays are blocked and computation efforts are wasted.
-Our method is able to learn the shape of the manifold of light path samples in the primary sample space and generates new samples on the manifold.
-Therefore, lower errors can be achieved.
+In addition, our method can be applied to render complex many-light direct illumination.
+The \textsc{Natural History} scene in Figure~\ref{fig:directlighting} contains $92$ area light sources and one environment light map, posing a challenge to traditional light selection and accumulation techniques.
+We firstly build a light tree to organize all light sources and split the scene's space into multiple disjoint regions.
+Then we compute light clusters (a.k.a., a lightcut~\shortcite{Walter:2005:LSA}) for each region.
+Subsequently, {we importance sample a 3D PSS distribution to get coordinates for selecting components with high contribution}.
+We compare our method with the baseline method of uniformly sampling each individual light and uniformly sampling each cluster of a lightcut.
+The baseline method is unaware of the visibility difficulty, thus most shadow rays are blocked and computation efforts are wasted.
+Our method can learn the shape of the manifold of light path samples in the PSS and generate new samples on the manifold, thus it achieves a significant error reduction.

-In Figure~\ref{fig:vis} we visualize the image space distribution of samples generated by our neural networks and compare it with the distribution of ground truth image brightness.
-Our method effectively detects regions with high luminance and intelligently places more samples there.
-In addition, this example demonstrates again that our neural importance sampling model can robustly learn the designated sampling density and generate new samples from the target distribution.